Technology-Notes/lukesampson-scoop-wiki/Buckets.md

 And Scoop supports adding other buckets.
 Anyone can set up their own bucket with their own set of apps, and other people can add and install from this bucket—they just need to know the location of the bucket's Git repository.

 ### Installing from other buckets
-If you want to install from a bucket besides the main one, you need to configure Scoop to known about the bucket.
+If you want to install from a bucket besides the main one, you need to configure Scoop to know about the bucket.
 For example, to add the optional 'extras' bucket, run:

     scoop bucket add extras